 The incidence of perioperative complications is greater in patients with OSA [8-11], leading the American Society of Anesthesiologists, the American Academy of Sleep Medicine, and others to develop clinical practice guidelines and protocols for the perioperative management of patients with OSA [3,12-14].
 Recommendations include maintaining a high index of suspicion for OSA, careful use of medications, vigilant monitoring for upper airway obstruction, and an integrated team approach to perioperative management.
 There is little direct evidence that these precautions improve outcomes, so recommendations are generally based upon indirect evidence, clinical rationale, and expert opinion.

-Factors that contribute to the increased surgical risk of patients with OSA and the preoperative evaluation and management of patients with OSA are reviewed here.
-The intraoperative and postoperative management of patients with OSA are discussed elsewhere.
-(See "Postoperative management of adults with obstructive sleep apnea" and "Intraoperative management of adults with obstructive sleep apnea".)
+The preoperative evaluation and management of patients with known or suspected OSA are reviewed here.
+The intraoperative and postoperative management of patients with OSA are discussed separately.
+(See "Intraoperative management of adults with obstructive sleep apnea" and "Postoperative management of adults with obstructive sleep apnea".)

 The diagnosis, general management, and other issues related to OSA are discussed separately.
 (See "Overview of obstructive sleep apnea in adults" and "Clinical presentation and diagnosis of obstructive sleep apnea in adults" and "Management of obstructive sleep apnea in adults".)